stekycz/restful-api-testing/chapters/03-restful-api-description-and-testing-tools.md

 ### Evaluation of compared tools

-### Differences RESTful API testing against to software testing in general
+### Differences between RESTful API testing and software testing in general